 When I first adopted my guinea pigs, they were very young.
 I loved feeding them, cuddling with them, and watching them grow.
-They are now full=grown at four years old.
-My oldest is the largest one, and she measures in at about 10 inches long.
-In comparison to her sisters, she looks huge, so imagine my surprise when I found out that some guinea pig breeds can grow even larger!
+They are now full-grown at four years old.
+My oldest is the largest one, and she measures about 10 inches long.
+In comparison to her sisters, she looks huge, so imagine my surprise when I found out that some guinea pig breeds can grow even larger.

 So, what guinea pig breed is the largest?
 The Rex, a purebred guinea pig breed from England, is the largest breed in the species.
 They can grow up to a foot and a half long, to which they grow full-size by the time they are two years old.
 Rex guinea pigs require little maintenance, and they are one of the most affectionate breeds.

 Some Rexes develop into lap pigs, meaning that they love to sit in your lap as you show them affection.
 They don’t require any special diet, in comparison to other breeds.
 Caring for them requires minimal effort.
 They make perfect first pets for your children, but you may discover that you’ll form your own bond with this sweet creature.
 Read on to learn more.